PayFabric/APIs/PayFabric/Sections/JWTToken.md

 JSON Web Tokens
 ===============

-The PayFabric JSON Web Tokens API is used for Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.
+The PayFabric JSON Web Tokens API is used to authentication for the new mobile hosted payment page.
+Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.

-Create JWT
+Create JSON Web Tokens
 ---------------------------

 * `POST /jwt/create` will create the jwt token